Harshit-Git07/BlueLightCard/packages/api/members/README.md

 OpenSearch is used for storing member data to allow searching from the admin panel via multiple filters.

 There is a pipeline in place for ingesting changes from the Member Profile DynamoDB table into OpenSearch.
+Additionally, a full re-seed of all member data can be executed if required.

 The diagram below details the pipeline:

 ![members-opensearch-diagram.png](docs/members-opensearch-diagram.png)

+### Re-seeding OpenSearch index

+To re-seed the OpenSearch index with all records currently in the `memberProfiles` table you need to trigger the following lambda via the console:

+- `{stage}-blc-mono-MemberProfileTableReader` lambda